On explosions in heavy-tailed branching random walks

 We have stated that our example is designed to exhibit a number of periods of exponential growth.
-Once the number of nodes of a given generation is much larger than $M_{i-1}$, it is clear that, from this point on, the growth should always be at least geometric (i.e., exponential) with multiple $m_{i}$.
+Once the number of nodes of a given generation is much larger than $M_{i-1}$, it is clear that, from this point on, the growth should always be at least geometric (i.e., exponential) with multiple~$m_{i}$.
 Indeed, among $m\gg M_{i-1}$ nodes, one expects about $m/M_{i-1}$ to have $L_{i}=m_{i}M_{i-1}$ children.
-Considering these children alone we see that the size of the next generation should be at least $m_{i}$ times as large.
+Considering these children alone, we see that the size of the next generation should be at least $m_{i}$ times as large.

 Our bound on the probability of the event $F$ is therefore relatively straightforward, requiring us to formalize the above statement.
-The bound on the probability of $E$ is more difficult as we are required to control all ways in which the process could grow faster.

-\begin{claimnonumber} $\Pr\{E\} \leq 1/4$. \end{claimnonumber} \begin{proof} We shall define two sequences $p_{i,j,k}$ and $q_{i}$ of probabilities, corresponding to the probabilities of certain unlikely events (events that would cause faster than expected growth).
+The bound on the probability of $E$ is more difficult, as we are required to control all ways in which the process could grow faster. \begin{claimnonumber*} $\Pr\{E\} \leq1/4$. \end{claimnonumber*} \begin{pf} We shall define two sequences $p_{i,j,k}$ and $q_{i}$ of probabilities, corresponding to the probabilities of certain unlikely events (events that would cause faster than expected growth).
 We then prove a bound on the probability of $E$ based on the $p_{i,j,k}$ and $q_{i}$, specifically that this probability is at most their sum.
 It then suffices to bound by $1/4$ the sum $\sum_{i,j,k}p_{i,j,k}+\sum_{i}q_{i}$.